-No wax museum can quite live up to astonishing story of Marie Tussaud and her creepy creations.
+No wax museum can quite live up to the astonishing story of Marie Tussauds and her creepy creations.
 But the Madame Tussauds Museum in Baker Street, London, is now one of the most iconic tourist attractions in the country.

-We think it’s well worth a visit, which is why we’ve put together the BIG London attraction ticket which gives you access to 4 of London’s top attractions for the price of 2 – what are you waiting for?
+We think it’s well worth a visit, so we’ve put together the BIG London attraction ticket, which gives you access to London’s top attractions – what are you waiting for?